Black pepper: Postclassical Europe

 Pepper was so valuable that it was often used as collateral or even currency.
 The taste for pepper (or the appreciation of its monetary value) was passed on to those who would see Rome fall.
 Alaric, king of the Visigoths, included 3,000 pounds of pepper as part of the ransom he demanded from Rome when he besieged the city in the fifth century.
 After the fall of Rome, others took over the middle legs of the spice trade, first the Persians and then the Arabs; Innes Miller cites the account of Cosmas Indicopleustes, who travelled east to India, as proof that "pepper was still being exported from India in the sixth century".
 By the end of the Early Middle Ages, the central portions of the spice trade were firmly under Islamic control.
-Once into the Mediterranean, the trade was largely monopolized by Italian powers, especially Venice and Genoa.
+Once into the Mediterranean, the trade was largely monopolised by Italian powers, especially Venice and Genoa.
 The rise of these city-states was funded in large part by the spice trade.

 A riddle authored by Saint Aldhelm, a seventh-century Bishop of Sherborne, sheds some light on black pepper's role in England at that time:

 It is commonly believed that during the Middle Ages, pepper was often used to conceal the taste of partially rotten meat.
 No evidence supports this claim, and historians view it as highly unlikely; in the Middle Ages, pepper was a luxury item, affordable only to the wealthy, who certainly had unspoiled meat available, as well.
 In addition, people of the time certainly knew that eating spoiled food would make them sick.
 Similarly, the belief that pepper was widely used as a preservative is questionable; it is true that piperine, the compound that gives pepper its spiciness, has some antimicrobial properties, but at the concentrations present when pepper is used as a spice, the effect is small.
 Salt is a much more effective preservative, and salt-cured meats were common fare, especially in winter.
-However, pepper and other spices certainly played a role in improving the taste of long-preserved meats.
+However, pepper and other spices played a role in improving the taste of long-preserved meats.